zilin-huang/CV2X-LOCA/README.md

 # Reference
 If you find this repo to be useful in your research, please consider citing our work.

-*CV2X-LOCA: Roadside Unit-Enabled Cooperative Localization Framework for Autonomous Vehicles.
-Zilin Huang, Sikai Chen (Corresponding author), Yuzhuang Pian, ZIhao Sheng, Soyoung Ahn, David Noyce.*
+*Huang, Z., Chen, S., Pian, Y., Sheng, Z., Ahn, S., & Noyce, D. A. (2023).
+CV2X-LOCA: Roadside Unit-Enabled Cooperative Localization Framework for Autonomous Vehicles. arXiv preprint arXiv:2304.00676.*